 6 Ways to Enhance Your Intrinsic Motivation

-There are many things (luckily!) you can do to become more driven.
-Here are the ones that top my list.
+There are many things you can do to become more driven.
+Here are the ones that top the list.

 Therefore, the belief that we can accomplish something serves as a self-fulfilling prophecy — it motivates us to try harder to prove to ourselves that we can do it.
-And actually accomplish it.

 2. Link Your Actions to a Greater Purpose

+Inspirational, isn’t it?
 Re-phrasing how your actions can help others and leave a mark in the universe can be a powerful driver and a meaning-creator.

-Volunteering—that is, helping others or doing things not for personal gain or profit—is a great way to give back to the world.
-It can also help boost your internal motivation by making you feel important in supporting the less fortunate, by learning new skills, by feeling good about yourself, or by linking to some of your inner values, as kindness and humanitarianism.
+Volunteering is a great way to give back to the world.
+It can also help boost your internal motivation by making you feel important in supporting the less fortunate, learning new skills, feeling good about yourself, or linking to some of your inner values, such as kindness and humanitarianism.

-When you remove any external reward expectations and do something for the pure joy and fulfilment of improving others’ lives, then you are truly intrinsically motivated.
+You are intrinsically motivated when you remove any external reward expectations and do Something for the pure joy and fulfillment of improving others’ lives.

 4. Don’t Wait Until You “Feel Like It” to Do Something

-A great piece in Harvard Business Review points out that when we say things as “I can’t make myself go to the gym” or “I can’t get up early,” what we actually mean is that we don’t feel like it.
-There is nothing that psychically prevents us from doing those things, apart from our laziness .
+A great piece in the Harvard Business Review points out that when we say things such as “I can’t make myself go to the gym” or “I can’t get up early,” what we mean is that we don’t feel like it.
+Nothing that psychically prevents us from doing those things, apart from our laziness .

-But here is the thing: You don’t have to “feel like it” in order to take action.
+But here’s the thing: You don’t have to “feel like it” to take action.

-Sometimes, so it happens that you may not want to do something in the beginning; but once you start, you get into the flow.
-Have you been into such situations?
+Sometimes, it so happens that you may not want to do something in the beginning, but once you start, you get into the flow and find your intrinsic motivation.

-For instance, you don’t feel like going to the gym after a long day at work.
-Rather than debating in your head for hours “for and against” it, just go.
+For instance, you don’t feel like going to the gym after a long day at work, rather than debating in your head for hours “for and against” it.
 Tell yourself that you will think about it later.
-Once in the gym, surrounded by other similar souls, you suddenly won’t fee that tired or uninspired.
+Once in the gym, surrounded by similar souls, you suddenly won’t feel that tired or uninspired.

 Another way to overcome procrastination is to create routines and follow them.
-Once the habit sets in, suddenly getting up at 6 am for work won’t be so dreadful anymore or writing for an hour every day (if your goal is to finish a book).
+Once the habit sets in, suddenly getting up at 6 am for work or writing for an hour every day won’t be so dreadful.

 5. Self-Determination, or the CAR Model (As I Call It)